openvinotoolkit/openvino/README.md

 -	[whisper.cpp](https://github.com/ggerganov/whisper.cpp) - high-performance inference of OpenAI's Whisper automatic speech recognition (ASR) model.
 -	[langchain](https://github.com/langchain-ai/langchain) -  a framework designed to simplify the creation of applications using large language models.
 -	[stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - a browser interface based on Gradio library for Stable Diffusion.

+Check out [Awesome OpenVINO](https://github.com/openvinotoolkit/awesome-openvino) repository to see all the community-made projects using OpenVINO!

 <details>
   <summary>More products ### this will be removed when we decide on the products to highlight </summary>